-I don’t believe that the ‘iPhone-App-development’ ship has sailed.
-Even though hundreds of thousands of apps have already been created, fresh ideas and concepts are being thought up each day, as are the technologies used to power our SmartPhones.
+Even though hundreds of thousands of apps have already been created, fresh ideas and concepts are being thought up each day, as are the technologies used to power our mobile devices.

 Teaching And Mentoring

 Lots of people have created classes that they’re able to re-sell over and over again.
-Suppose you are proficient in your niche and can complete an educational course or seminar that provides many people value.
-In that case, you’ll be able to turn that into a passive income stream that keeps on giving.
+If you are proficient in your niche, you can create an educational course or seminar that people value.
+Successful influences can turn that into a passive income stream that keeps on giving.